Lake Merritt

-Lake Merritt is a large tidal lagoon in the center of Oakland, California, just east of Downtown.
+Lake Merritt is a lake located in a large tidal lagoon basin in the center of Oakland, California, just east of Downtown.
+It is named after Samuel Merritt, Oakland's mayor in 1867–1869, who had the lagoon dammed turning the varying tidal lagoon into a stable salt-water lake.
 It is surrounded by parkland and city neighborhoods.
-It is historically significant as the United States' first official wildlife refuge, designated in 1870, and has been listed as a National Historic Landmark since 1963, and on the National Register of Historic Places since 1966.
+Historically significant as the first official wildlife refuge in the United States, designated in 1870, the lake has been listed as a National Historic Landmark since 1963.
+The circumference of the lake is 3.4 mi, with an area of 155 acre.